 What is Data Minimization?

-Data minimization refers to measures performed by organizations to limit the personal data they collect and process from individuals to include only information that is relevant or necessary to accomplish specific business purposes.
+Data minimization refers to measures performed by organizations to limit the personal data they collect from individuals and process only information that is relevant or necessary to accomplish specific business purposes.
 In addition to limiting upfront collection, data minimization also involves deleting or erasing data that is no longer useful as well as setting age limits for data retention.

 Benefits of Data Minimization

 - Essential principle of data protection

 - Decreases internal and external threat surface areas

 “Having to explain why breached data included information that should not have been held anymore only adds insult to injury.”